 The Sri Lankan Embassy lays out opportunities for Internships, Volunteer programs, Study abroad in Sri Lanka, teaching programmes, and opportunities to enrol in schools in Sri Lanka.

 Throughout the year, Projects Abroad provides a wide array of internship programs in various fields for prospective people.
 It can open up avenues for you to intern and work with the most professional high-level companies that are stationed in there.
 The portal also lists down chances for you to participate in a well-rounded, culturally immersive experience in community work.
 Again, there are many ways to engage with teaching institutes wherein you can register yourself and take teaching up as a profession.

 IVHQ, the world’s most trusted and affordable volunteer abroad organisation places around 18,000 volunteers abroad annually and have over ten years’ experience in providing safe, impactful and affordable volunteer abroad programs.
 This is laid out in the Sri Lankan Embassy page very well

 Moreover, regular updates on the embassy page help you familiarise with what new ventures and projects are undertaken by the government of Sri Lanka, in which you can be a part.
-Language training programmes in multiple languages also open up multiple areas of study and thought.
+Language training programs in multiple languages also open up multiple areas of study and thought.
 Sri Lankan Embassy facilitates a wide range of opportunities for globetrotters to take up.